waadmawlood/media/README.md

 $post->media;
 ```

-use in controller `store` function to add One or Many image
+use in controller `store` function to add One or Many images
 ```js
 $post = Post::create([
   ...........